 A NEGOTIABLE DISTANCE "How much does a taxi driver make in a night?"
 Was the first thing the man said.
 I didn't say anything at first.
 And so he made a knowing grunt, one of those smirk-grunts like he already knew that I didn't make shit anyway.
 "Would you ask one of the dancers in that bar you came from how much they make in a night?"
-"Are the two similar?"
+"Do you see the two as being similar?"
 He might have been a lawyer, given the flat, smug tone.
 "All work is a means to an end.
 Something someone needs to do."
 "A means to an end, huh?"
 He might have been a salesman of some kind, some sort of technological waif slinging security software at a weekend convention.
 It didn't matter.
-My only concern, really, was the assurance of payment at the end of the ride.
-It was a forty dollar dollar fare out to the airport Embassy Suites which was good these days.
+My only concern, really, as the driver, was the assurance of payment at the end of the ride.
+And it was a forty dollar fare out to the airport Embassy Suites which was good for a Thursday and so, even if he insisted on being difficult, it would be worthwhile for me to put up with it.
 "The girl said it depended on me how much she makes.
-I thought that was odd."
-"They'll tell you just about anything if you pay them enough."
+I thought that was odd because I'd never been there before."
+"They'll tell you just about anything you want to hear if you pay them enough."
 We sat at one of the many traffic lights ahead, toward the freeway.
-"Everyone does.
-And so I asked her how much for certain things."
-He waited for me to comment or inquire on this but when I didn't, he continued.
+"That goes for anything really."
+He acquiesced to this.
+"And so I asked her how much for certain things."
+He waited for me to comment or inquire on this but when I didn't he continued.
 "I was honestly surprised by how professional she was.
 Most of the time you have to work to get what you want out of people.
 Do you know what I mean?"
 "Sure."
 I was too obvious in my efforts to placate him.

-"Like you want to drive and get people to pay you with as little hassle as possible."
+"Like you want to drive people, and get them to pay you with as little hassle as possible."
 "That's the idea."
 "So, you don't really delve any further into whatever their situation might be?"
 It was about the most direct path from point A to point B, I explained to him.
 "The only business I have is the road in front of me and the transaction of currency."
 It might have sounded practiced because, after four years, it very much was.
 Again we were stopped at a red light.
-From here, the on-ramp to the freeway broke off the road a quarter-mile or so forward.
+From here, the on-ramp to the freeway was only a quarter-mile or so up on the right.
 "Portland has a lot of lights, doesn't it?"
 The man said.
 "Sort of a slower moving city."
 "It does and it is."
 A car slowed next to me, pulsing with bass that rattled its tinted windows.
 The man made a point of raising his voice above the woofers.
 "Does it ever get to you?
 Things like that?"
-The car's engine whirred and idled which stopped me from answering.
+The car's engine whirred and stilled which stopped me from answering.
 It was one of those new Vipers, replete with neon track-lighting tracing the running boards, twin spoilers and fat-black stripes painted over its cherry veneer.
 "Looks like that guy wants to race."
 He let that dangle.